Why we need to fix the direct provision system

 The problems with Direct Provision

 The waiting times for processing and approval for asylum seekers are too long.
 The proposed processing time for asylum seekers in direct provision is six months.
-Currently, the average wait time is almost four years.
+Currently, the average wait time is two years.
 That is too long.
 Many people are spending a good portion of their lives waiting for someone else to tell them if they are accepted into a country or not.
-This can cause many issues especially on to asylum seekers mental health.
-Hopefully once they eventually receive approval, they may be overjoyed with feeling wanted and accepted here in Ireland, especially after years in limbo.
+This can cause many issues, especially on asylum seekers mental health.
+Hopefully, once they eventually receive approval, they may be overjoyed with feeling wanted and accepted here in Ireland, especially after years in limbo.

 Grealish’s comments destroy that feeling of acceptance.
 Would you feel welcome in a country where a public representative likened you to a sponge, here merely to live off benefits?
 That is wrong and I won’t stand for it.
 Everyone has a right to feel welcome and safe in a country.
 If we really want to say we are the island of one hundred thousand welcomes, we need to address these comments in the media, online and in person.